antonbabenko/terraform-best-practices/README.md

 ##### Cons

 - Single state file for all resources can make process of working with Terraform slow
+- @todo: When using this with large amount of resources, resource targeting will help (`terraform plan -target=...`).

 #### * medium-terraform